3untz/electron-novo/electroncash_plugins/satochip/README.rst

     python -m unittest plugins.satochip.test_CardConnector

 The test suite uses the following default PIN code: "12345678".
-If you run the test suite after (or before) Electron Cash, you may block the card if the PIN used are not the same!
+If you run the test suite after (or before) Electron Novo, you may block the card if the PIN used are not the same!
 If the card is locked, you will have to reinstall the javacard applet on the card.